z1090/tsandt_contact_manager_api/README.md

 ```

 As well as seeding the Companies, Contacts and Notes tables with test data, this will also create **two test users** and generate an authentication token for each user.

 The tokens will be written to the console after the seeding has completed.
 Please make a note of these.

 Test User 1 has Read and Write abilities.

 Test User 2 only has Read abilities.

 Not essential, but to receive nicer 403 responses (just the error message), please go to your `.env` file and change the `APP_DEBUG` setting to `false`.

 ### Postman
-There is a Postman Collection in the `postman` folder of the root of the project; please import this.
+There is a Postman Collection in the `postman` folder of the `root` of the project; please import this.

 There are three subfolders, each with the same 12 endpoints.

-Please right click and edit the two 'Test User' subfolders, select **'Authorization'** then pick **'Bearer Token'** from the dropdown, copy and paste the new tokens from the terminal into the field on the right.
+Please right click and edit the two **'Test User'** subfolders, select **'Authorization'** then pick **'Bearer Token'** from the dropdown, copy and paste the new tokens from the terminal into the field on the right.

-All Requests in 'Test User 1' should now work, all the GET requests in 'Test User 2', and only the 'Read all companies' request should work in the 'No Auth' subfolder.
+All Requests in **'Test User 1'** should now work, all the GET requests in **'Test User 2'**, and only the 'Read all companies' request should work in the **'No Auth'** subfolder.

 ---